We will consider applications with an overall grade of 2:2 and above.

 Historical research at Essex concentrates on the period from 1500 to the present, and covers a wide geographical area that includes British and European history, as well as Latin America, the USA, China, Russia and Africa.

-Our Department of History has developed a strong research and teaching profile, with the majority of our research rated as ‘world leading’ or ‘internationally excellent’ (REF 2014).
 We provide you with opportunities to explore local history, and have strong links with the Essex Record Office, one of the best county record offices in the UK.

 Alternatively you can focus your study on a more specific area by following one of the following pathways: